 When asked about whether his experience in STEM today differs from when he first entered the field, he explains that there needs to be more progression.
 “In STEM there are still disparities in regards to people of colour, as long as we keep pushing and moving the ball forward, there’ll be change, there will be better days… At Charles Schwab they are doing a lot in regards to diversity and trying to close the gap”.

-This discussion is part of a speaker series hosted by the Black Employee Network at Springer Nature, the publisher of Scientific American.
+This discussion is part of a speaker series hosted by the Black Employee Network at Springer Nature.
 The series aims to highlight Black contributions to STEM (science, technology, engineering and mathematics) a history that has not been widely recognized.
 It will cover career paths, role models and mentorship, and diversity in STEM.

 The extended version of the interview can be found here.